What is a splenectomy?

 What is a spleen?

 The spleen is an organ that is located on the upper left side of the abdomen.
 About the size of a fist, the spleen is important because it helps fight infection in the body by filtering the blood.
-Another function is the storage of blood cells.
-The spleen keeps blood flowing to the liver.
+The spleen also stores blood cells and keeps blood flowing to the liver.

 Why would you need to have your spleen removed?